Installation of MassBank

 of MassBank-web.
 If the data contains incompatible changes MassBank-web needs to be released first, because before a merge to main

-is possible a validation needs to be successfully.
+branch of MassBank-web for validation.
 All versions which get a release tag in github are used by a webhook from zenodo and get a DOI attached.
 The authors list of the record at zenodo needs to be manually edited to contain MassBank-consortium and its contributors

 .